9 Battle-Tested Tactics to Create Unique Content

 This approach does two things.

 First, it grabs attention because it's unexpected.
-It’s a contrarian view that stands out.
+It’s a contrarian view that stands out, potentially improving your search engine rankings for specific queries.

 I've found this tactic works especially well because decision-makers are always looking for an edge.
 They've read all the standard advice.